Oswaldo Virgen

-Oswaldo Michel Virgen Ureña (born 7 April 2005) is a Mexican professional footballer who plays as a forward for Liga MX club Toluca and the Mexico national under-20 team.
+Oswaldo Michel Virgen Ureña (born 7 April 2005) is a Mexican professional footballer who plays as a forward for Liga MX club Toluca.

 Club career

 Toluca

 Virgen began his career at the academy of Toluca, progressing through all categories, until making his professional debut on 16 July 2025, being subbed on in the second half of a 4–2 win against Santos Laguna and on 13 September 2025, he scored his first goal as a professional in a 3–1 win against Puebla.